nixworks/public/news/2015/05/30/alastair-cook-becomes-the-leading-run-scorer-of-all-time-in-test-cricket-for-england-playing-against-new-zealand-in-the-second-test-at-headi.md

 ### [2015-05-30](/news/2015/05/30/index.md)

-# Alastair Cook becomes the leading run scorer of all time in test cricket for England playing against New Zealand in the second test at Headingley Stadium in Leeds.
+# Alastair Cook becomes the leading run scorer of all time in test cricket for England playing against New Zealand in the second test at Headingley Cricket Ground in Leeds.